Mariano Melgarejo: Early life

 He was born on April 13, 1820, in the town of Tarata, current department of Cochabamba, Bolivia; then belonging to the territory of the Viceroyalty of Peru.
 He was the son of mestiza Ignacia Melgarejo and the Spaniard José Linares.
 When he was born, his father did not recognize him as his legitimate son and abandoned him.
 For this reason, Melgarejo had to take the surname of his mother, who raised him during his childhood.
 Melgarejo grew up with his mother and spent his childhood in a humble home in the small town of Tarata; his house still remains today.

 Personal life

 Melgarejo was married to Rosa Rojas, the member of a middle-class family.
-Together, they two sons: Federico (1840-1872) and Severo (1842-1905).
+Together, they two sons: Federico (1840–1872) and Severo (1842–1905).
 His younger son was married to Rosaura Sánchez, the sister of Juana and Aurelio Sánchez.
-Melgarejo was constantly disloyal to his wife, who is often excluded from history and rarly mentioned.
+Melgarejo was constantly disloyal to his wife, who is often excluded from history and rarely mentioned.